oelcode/50FE-Stock-Ping/README.md

 ---

-## To do

-- Add proxy functionality to help spread API requests across multiple IP's (in case Nvidia start blocking IP's for hammering their API - sorry Nvidia!).
-- Add support for more regions and currencies - the list is being updated as they are discovered.
-- Improve error handling for API rate limiting - Currently, failed checks are handled quietly, and the script keeps retrying until it works again.
-This hasn't been a big issue as the API seems to be quite robust, but I want to be prepared in case Nvidia get stricter.

----

 ## Disclaimer

 This script is for educational and personal use only.
 The author is not responsible for any misuse or damages caused by this script.
 Use at your own risk.